 This was a major contributor to my decision on having an epidural.
-I REALLY wanted to have a natural birth and felt like such a failure for not be able t accomplish it.
-I truly believe if I was at home, able to move around freely and get in the zone… I could’ve powered through.
+I REALLY wanted to have a natural birth and felt like such a failure for not being able t accomplish it.
+I truly believe if I was at home, able to move around freely and get in the zone, I could’ve powered through with no epidural.

 As a pretty modest person, giving birth with a bunch of strangers around me and in a strange place was not ideal.
 So, the second reason I wish I had a home birth was so I had more privacy.

-It’s kind of weird that you spend your whole pregnancy seeing one doctor.
-And going to one doctor’s office.
+It’s kind of weird that you spend your whole pregnancy seeing one doctor and nd going to one doctor’s office.
 You get to know people, they get to know you, and you get comfortable.
 Then, when it’s actually time to give birth (The most important part!
 The main event!) you are in an unfamiliar hospital filled with nurses you have never met.
-And to top it off…your doctor will only deliver your baby if they happen to be on-call when you give birth!
+And to top it off, your doctor will only deliver your baby if they happen to be on-call when you give birth.
 (Was that the same for you?
-Let me know in the comments!)
+Let me know in the comments.)

-However, that didn’t make up for the fact that my legs were wide open 75% of the time I was in the delivery room and new people kept coming in!
-I realize it is their job and they see lady bits all day long and its really no big deal.
+However, that didn’t make up for the fact that my legs were wide open 75% of the time I was in the delivery room and new people kept coming in and out.
+I realize it is their job and they see lady bits all day long and it’s really no big deal.
 But if I had a home birth, I would be in the privacy of my own home with midwives I knew and felt comfortable with.
 The same people I had spent nearly 9 months getting to know.
 I don’t know about you, but that sounds a lot more appealing.

-Now, I realize with large operations like hospitals there has to be rules and regulations.
-It lessons their liability and shrinks their margin of error.
-Blah blah blah.
-I hated feeling like the hospital staff had more control over my birth experience, and my body to be honest than me!
+Now, I realize with large operations like hospitals there have to be rules and regulations.
+It lessons their liability and shrinks their margin of error, etc. However, I hated feeling like the hospital staff had more control over my birth experience than I did.

-They told me how many people/who could be in the room with me.
-They told me to wait over 30 minutes for the doctor to arrive before pushing, even though Lily was already half way out!
+They told me how many people and who could be in the room with me.
+They told me to wait over 30 minutes for the doctor to arrive before pushing, even though Lily was already halfway out.
 They told me how to hold my baby.
-They told me to put my baby in a plastic bassinet across the room, even though I just waited 9 months to meet her!
-I know this sounds like complaining.
-And I know they were just trying to be helpful (i.e. follow hospital guidelines).
+They told me to put my baby in a plastic bassinet across the room, even though I just waited 9 months to meet her.
+I know this sounds like complaining and I know they were just trying to be helpful (i.e. follow hospital guidelines).
 But every minute I was at that hospital other people were dictating the situation.

 If I had a home birth instead, none of that would have been an issue.
-There would have been no rules, regulations, and guidelines to follow.
-Lily and I would have had complete control over the whole experience!
+There would have been no rules, regulations, or guidelines to follow.
+Lily and I would have had more control over the whole experience.

 I think this one is the most obvious.
-Is there any place in the world where you feel more comfortable than your home?
+Is there any place in the world where you feel more comfortable than your own home?
 For me, there is not.
 My home, where ever it may be, is my safe place.
-The place I feel the most…well, comfortable.
+The place I feel the comfiest.